 I. Move the safety lever to the "SAFE" position.
-(See Illustration #2.)
+(See Illustration #7.)

-2. Remove the magazine from the rifle.
-With your left hand holding the forearm, remove your right hand from the rifle grip and grasp the magazine, using your thumb depress the magazine release button.
-(See Illustration #9.)
-While at the same time pulling down on the magazine until it is clear of the magazine well.
-(See Illustration #10.)
+2. Remove the magazine.
+To remove the magazine from the rifle while holding the rifle in the firing position, simply slide your left hand from the lower handguard to the magazine.
+Grasp the magazine and press the magazine release lever with your thumb.
+(See Illustration #12.)
+You will now be able to rotate the bottom of the magazine toward the muzzle end of the rifle and remove it from the magazine well in the receiver.
+(See Illustration #13.)

-Press in on the magazine release button to remove the magazine from the rifle.
+Press the magazine release lever forward to remove the magazine from the rifle.

-- 3. Move the safety lever to the "FIRE" position.
-(See Illustration #3.)
-Check the rifle's chamber to ensure it does not contain a round by pulling back on the bolt cocking handle (See Illustration #8) and locking it in place with the bolt catch on the safety lever.
-(See Illustration #5).
-Inspect the chamber to ensure it is empty.
-Once you determine the chamber is empty and no magazine is in the rifle, push down on the safety lever and let the bolt go forward. - 4.
-In the event that a cartridge remains in the chamber after pulling the trigger and the extractor fails to remove it (whether or not it has fired), ensuring that the muzzle is pointed in a safe direction, you should remove the magazine and then work the bolt cocking handle by hand 5-6 times to try to eject the cartridge.
+3. Move the safety lever to the "FIRE" position and check the rifle's chamber to ensure it does not contain a round.
+(See Illustration #8.)

+4. In the event that a cartridge remains in the chamber after pulling the trigger and the extractor fails to remove it (whether or not it has fired), you should remove the magazine, then work the bolt cocking handle several times to try to eject the cartridge.
 If this does not eject the cartridge, ride the bolt cocking handle home (slowly allow it to return to its forward position without allowing it to impact the back of the cartridge casing).
 Follow the instructions found on this page to field strip your rifle before attempting to remove the cartridge.
 If after field stripping your rifle you are still unable to remove the cartridge casing, do not reassemble the rifle.
 Take the rifle to a competent gunsmith to remove the round and ensure proper functioning.